-Stimulation of ovaries to promote egg production in fertility treatments often result in more embryos being created than what can be transferred into your uterus in the same treatment cycle.
-Regardless of the day of your embryo transfer, with your permission, we always try to grow all excess embryos to the blastocyst stage, as this is the stage we normally freeze embryos.
+Stimulation of ovaries to promote egg production during fertility treatments often result in more embryos being created than what can be transferred into your uterus in the same treatment cycle.
+Regardless of the day of your embryo transfer, with your permission, we always try to grow all excess embryos to the blastocyst stage, as it is at this stage that we normally freeze embryos.

 Embryo freezing (Cryopreservation) is available to patients who have excess good quality embryos which have reached the blastocyst stage either on day 5 or 6 after egg collection.
 With few exceptions, we only freeze embryos that have reached the blastocyst stage, in order to maximise your chances of success in a later Frozen Embryo Replacement cycle (FER).
 It is only at the blastocyst stage that we are able to determine the presence of, and assess, the structures necessary to give rise to pregnancy: a group of cells which will give rise to the fetus, the Inner Cell Mass (ICM) and cells which will form the placental cells, the Trophectoderm.